khaleedo/FastAPI-E-commerce-API/README.md

 - Docker
 - kubectl configured for your cluster (EKS, minikube, kind, etc.)
 - GitHub account (for GHCR and Actions)
-- (Optional) AWS CLI configured if deploying to EKS from CI
+- AWS CLI configured with credentials
+- Terraform CLI

 ---